code-q-web-factory/Neos-Skeleton/README.md

  - A powerful best practice layout rendering mechanism.
  - Best practice folder and naming structure.
  - A well-rounded set of packages to build typical websites.
+ - A ready-to-use Ddev configuration for local development

 #### Learn more